-- ightarrow To increase reaction time, cover the escape vents at the sides of the device. - Always remove the regulator/valve if using a cylinder after use! - Always give at least five (5) minutes between testing the same unit or until gas has fully dispersed! - Always consider safety and use equipment in accordance with Safety Data Sheets! - A Reference should always be given to any applicable national & local law and industry codes. - ightarrow Generally, the gas concentration should be greater than the alarm threshold of the device. - Always remove the regulator/valve after use if using a cylinder! - All cylinders will re-seal upon removal of the regulator/valve! - 🗥 Deviating from this test process is deemed improper and may affect the functional safety of your device! - Exposure to chemicals, smoke, or any other materials other than the gases intended to be monitored can seriously damage the gas sensing elements! - Always allow a minimum of 5 minutes before testing the same unit! - 1.
+- Always remove the regulator/valve if using a cylinder after use! - Always give at least five (5) minutes between testing the same unit or until gas has fully dispersed! - Always consider safety and use equipment in accordance with Safety Data Sheets! - 🗥 Reference should always be given to any applicable national & local law and industry codes. - Generally, the gas concentration should be greater than the alarm threshold of the device. - Always remove the regulator/valve after use if using a cylinder! - All cylinders will re-seal upon removal of the regulator/valve! - A Deviating from this test process is deemed improper and may affect the functional safety of your device! - Exposure to chemicals, smoke, or any other materials other than the gases intended to be monitored can seriously damage the gas sensing elements! - Always allow a minimum of 5 minutes before testing the same unit! - 1.
 Ensure you have the correct gas for the device type prior to application. - 2.
 Offer up the applicator hose/cone or spray and apply to the small vents of the device located underneath. - 3.
 Apply gas. - 4.
 The device will enter alarm status after reaching alarm set point. - 5.
 The device will activate all configured outputs/relays.